ifgarces/TomaRamosApp_rails/docs/contributing.md

 Closes #18: added working cookie dialog

 - Added standard modal automatically displayed when a host with no session (cookies) access any page
-- Added blank JavaScript files properly included for each controller (so I don't have to do it later)
+- Also added blank JavaScript files properly included for each controller
 ```

 ## 3. IDE recommendations